 Although downforce can be key to performance on the straights, in the corners it has a much more complex effect.
 The aerodynamic vector tilts with the lean angle of the bike.
 Therefore, downforce generates more pressure and more grip, but it also pushes the bike away from the apex of the corner.

-Consequently, downforce only improves cornering performance if it's vector can be kept as vertical as possible.
-To help achieve this, it's vital that the tyres have a friction coefficient higher than one.
+Consequently, downforce only improves cornering performance if it's vector can be kept as vertical as possible with a tyre friction coefficient higher than one.
 While another tactic is for the rider to lean into the corner more than the bike.

 A motorcycle may not be as aerodynamically efficient as other vehicle types.
 But aerodynamics can still make the difference between victory and defeat.